-Sig Ward, a Manhattan Beach, Calif.based jewelry designer, scored a coup at a recent trunk show in Hawaii.
-She sold \$34,000 worth of earrings, opal and diamond chains, and a bangle to a way to the gym.
+Sig Ward, a Manhattan Beach, Califbased jewelry designer, scored a coup at a recent trunk show in Hawaii.
+She sold \$34,000 worth of earrings, opal and diamond chains, and a bangle to a local resident, who dropped by on her way to the gym.
 (She never made it.)